-Honors excellence in school theater.
+The International Thespian Society honors excellence in school theater.
 Members must earn at least 100 points from theater activities in order to join.
 Honors must then be earned by accumulating more points as a member.
 Auditions for scholarship opportunities are also available.

 Mu Alpha Theta

-Mu Alpha Theta is an organization whose purpose is to stimulate interest in mathematics by providing public recognition of superior mathematical scholarship and by promoting various mathematical activities.
+This organization’s purpose is to stimulate interest in mathematics by providing public recognition of superior mathematical scholarship and by promoting various mathematical activities.
 Colleges and major universities recognize membership in Mu Alpha Theta as an important part of a student’s academic resume.
 Topics presented during club meetings, participation in our free mathematics competitions, and the interest generated by these activities help members to gain a greater understanding and enjoyment of mathematics.

-This club offers members the opportunity to come together to learn about and experience different cultures.
+This club offers members the opportunity to come together to learn and experience different cultures.
 Members gain knowledge and appreciation of other cultures through food, music, and interaction with people from various cultures.

 National Honor Society

-The National Honor Society encourages students to excel scholastically and at the same time to develop good character, service, and leadership qualities.
+The National Honor Society (NHS) encourages students to excel scholastically and develop good character, service, and leadership qualities.
 In order to be a member, a student must be above average in the qualities enumerated and be selected by the faculty council.
 The society acts in a leadership capacity in promoting good scholarship throughout the school.
 Membership is by invitation.
 Membership criteria will be available to all students and parents.

 Sociedad Honoraria Hispánica